f5devcentral/techxchange-gitops-lab/docs/brewz-application.md

 ## Verify the Deployment

-1. Verify the installation was successful by logging into ArgoCD.
+1. Verify the installation was successful by opening the ArgoCD tab in your browser.
 Ensure that an application called `brewz` has been installed, and is in sync and healthy.

 1. In your browser, open a new tab and enter `https://brewz-<your namespace>.labs.f5demos.com` to see the Brewz application is live.

-1. In your browser, open a new tab and navigate to the XC console and log in if prompted.
+1. In your browser, open a new tab and navigate to the XC console at `https://f5-sales-demo.console.ves.volterra.io/` and log in if prompted.

 1. Navigate to **Multi-Cloud App Connect**.
 Ensure your namespace is selected in the top of the left menu.

 1. Click *Manage -> Load Balancers -> HTTP Load Balancers*

-1. Review the Load Balancers that have been created for the infrastructure applications that were installed earlier, as well as for the Brewz application that was just installed.
+1. Note the Load Balancers that have been created for the infrastructure applications that were installed earlier for you (`argocd` and `grafana`), as well as for the Brewz application that was just installed.

 ## Examining the Brewz Application